Prosper family murders

-On 13 September 2024, 18-year-old Nicholas Prosper murdered his mother Juliana Prosper, 48, along with his sister and brother, Giselle and Kyle, aged 13 and 16, by shooting them dead at their flat they shared in Luton, England.
-All three had been killed with a double-barrelled shotgun in the early hours of the morning.
+On 13 September 2024, 48-year-old Juliana Prosper and two of her children, 16-year-old Kyle and 13-year-old Giselle, were murdered at their flat in Luton, England.
+Juliana's third child, 18-year-old Nicholas Prosper, turned himself in to police the same day, confessing he had shot all three with a shotgun.
+While in police custody, Prosper also admitted to having made plans for a school shooting at his former primary school, St. Joseph's Catholic School in Luton.

-The police investigation found that Prosper had also intended to commit a school shooting at his former primary school, St. Joseph's Catholic School in Luton.
-In March 2025 at Luton Crown Court, Prosper was sentenced to life imprisonment with a minimum term of 49 years.
+On 24 February 2025, Nicholas Prosper pleaded guilty to three counts of murder at Luton Crown Court, along with all other charges.
+Through his writings and conversations in prison, Prosper stated that he regretted not being able to kill more people.
+He was sentenced to life imprisonment with a minimum term of 49 years.

 Background

-There has not been a mass school shooting in the United Kingdom since the Dunblane massacre in 1996, but there have been a growing number of unsuccessful plots in recent years.
+Though there had not been a mass school shooting in the United Kingdom since the Dunblane massacre in 1996, the number of unsuccessful plots had grown in the years prior to the Prosper family murders.

-Juliana Prosper (née Falcón) was born in Mar del Plata, Buenos Aires Province, Argentina, on 4 June 1976, and migrated to England, where she married Ray Prosper, with whom she had four children.
+Juliana Falcón (formerly Prosper) was born in Mar del Plata, Buenos Aires Province, Argentina, on 4 June 1976, and migrated to England, where she married Raymond Prosper, with whom she had four children.
 At the time of the murders, she was living in a flat off Wauluds Bank Drive with three of her children, including Nicholas.